-This course may be offered again in Feb 2014.
+This course will not be offered again until early 2015.
 If you want to make sure you get the announcement about course dates, sign up for Small Farms Program e-news, subscribe to our blog, become a fan on Facebook, or follow us on Twitter

 - Week 1: Introductions, Welcome to Course; Introduction of case study

 - Week 2: Investment in farm equipment: purchase options – new, used, lease, sharing and/or custom arrangements & what is the right equipment investment level for your farm?

 - Week 3: Evaluation of equipment, new & used, checklist for going to equipment dealers

 - Week 4: Matching implements to the tractor – horsepower, requirements, etc.

 - Week 6: Wrap-up, final questions, plans for next steps

 Cost and Registration